risingPhil/PokeMe64/README.md

 - Load the PokeMe64.z64 rom
 - Follow the instructions

+NOTE: It's been reported that Everdrive 64 users may have to disable the CRC check to get the rom to run.
+This is a per-game setting you can enable in the Everdrive 64 menu.
+So far, it's only been reported for Everdrive 64 v3, but it likely applies to other variants as well. (reported by /u/bluemooncinco on reddit)

 # Goal
 This project was created to preserve/improve access to the original Distribution event pokémon from Gen1 and Gen2 for actual Pokémon gameboy cartridges.
 You could kinda do this with a gb operator and a pc.
 But having it done with a Nintendo 64 feels more "real"/"official" and is easier if you have the console and Transfer pak.

 # Future potential improvements (ideas)

+## UI
-- UI: Make the initial transfer pack detect screen show the gameboy cartridge image of the game that was detected and some kind of icon when there's an error.
+- Make the initial transfer pack detect screen show the gameboy cartridge image of the game that was detected and some kind of icon when there's an error.
-- UI: Add stats screen after receiving the pokémon which shows the original gameboy sprite but without the white background.
+- Add stats screen after receiving the pokémon which shows the original gameboy sprite but without the white background.
-- UI: In the pokémon list, show the mini menu sprite that you would also see in the party menu in the gameboy games
+- In the pokémon list, show the mini menu sprite that you would also see in the party menu in the gameboy games
-- UI: add some background images and potentially sprites here and there.
+- add some background images and potentially sprites here and there.
-- UI: add some acquisition sound effects from the gameboy games
+- add some acquisition sound effects from the gameboy games
-- UI: add a skippable "trade" 3D animation sequence when you receive a distribution pokémon.
+- add a skippable "trade" 3D animation sequence when you receive a distribution pokémon.
 The idea is to have a pokéball go into a green mario pipe on either a Nintendo 64 3D model or Nintendo 64 3D logo model.
 Then follow the pipe with the camera and have the pokéball drop onto a huge 3D representation of the gameboy cartridge before opening the pokéball which then triggers the stats screen.
-- UI: Have a 3D intro animation that shows a pokeball opening, a Nintendo 64 logo appearing, slightly jumping and playing the "NINTENDO sixtyfoouuuuuuuuur" meme sound
+- Have a 3D intro animation that shows a pokeball opening, a Nintendo 64 logo appearing, slightly jumping and playing the "NINTENDO sixtyfoouuuuuuuuur" meme sound
-- UI: Add a menu item to let you buy missing version exclusive pokémon from other versions of the generation with in-game currency. (such as Mankey for Blue or Vulpix for Red).
+- Add a menu item to let you buy missing version exclusive pokémon from other versions of the generation with in-game currency. (such as Mankey for Blue or Vulpix for Red).
 The original games are getting expensive, so this would be a good help for people who can only afford/are willing to buy/play a single game for the generation.
-- Support reproduction cartridges (in libpokemegb)
-- Support other language versions (in libpokemegb)
-- Make it possible to display your cartridge save file as a QR code and contribute to the 3DS' [PKSM](https://github.com/FlagBrew/PKSM) project to migrate the save file easily from gameboy cartridge to 3DS.
 - Add Credits screen
 - Add a menu item that informs you about the existence of [Poke Transporter GB](https://github.com/GearsProgress/Poke_Transporter_GB) for transferring to Gen3
 - Add some background music (Creative commons remakes/remixes of the original music (Maybe a looped chunk of [Ramstar - Route 24](https://www.youtube.com/watch?v=ih53Nb34vbM)?)
 - Have a "music" widget that shows up to name the song(s) that I end up using when it/they start(s) playing. (similar to how [Need For Speed - Most Wanted (original)](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhWk37230YvbMHaMchN8dzQiRrO66VofThpcbvUTFMoplDbkQKBVUFcIabbNCnzZ0KpuxcAQmrXQjBlqv_bvi6v6xpjmPxs3tJ-ZI_GhOn3xe5DW7XpMbtnCKFcbBQ-l_zzbrIIV4smBpth/s1600/_mwmusic.jpg) used to show this)

+## Features
+- Support reproduction cartridges (in libpokemegb)
+- Support other language versions (in libpokemegb)
+- Make it possible to backup your cartridge save file onto the flashcart PokeMe64 is running from.
+- Make it possible to display your cartridge save file as a QR code and contribute to the 3DS' [PKSM](https://github.com/FlagBrew/PKSM) project to migrate the save file easily from gameboy cartridge to 3DS.
+- Unlock Mystery Gift decorations like the Pikachu Bed and Tentacool Doll that were left inaccessible in Gold/Silver/Crystal due to bugs in Pokemon Stadium 2 (suggested by /u/MermaidRaccoon on reddit)
+- Make it possible to swap gameboy cartridge after using the reset button on the N64. (suggested by /u/bluemooncinco on reddit)

 I'm likely going to postpone the 3D stuff (intro and "trade" sequence) until I have implemented a lot of the other ideas here.